-The Cliffemount Hotel consists of 18 en suite Rooms, 9 of which are Premier rooms.
-All our premier rooms include en suite’s with Bath and/or Shower, Bathrobes on request and a Private Balcony which looks out over the fantastic views of Runswick Bay.
+The Cliffemount Hotel consists of 19 en suite Rooms, 7 of which are Premier rooms.
+All our premier rooms include a bath and a Private Balcony or Patio which looks out over the fantastic views of Runswick Bay.
 Its the Perfect Destination for a Romantic get away.

 We have 2 Premier rooms which are Dog Friendly, if you do require a Dog room, please mention when making your booking.
 All of our Premier rooms do have a couple of steps to the room, including those on the Ground floor.